 9. Go through your dresser drawers and tackle that drawer where you keep clothes that will fit you one day!
 No!
 Take those damn clothes out and donate them!
 Keep ONE piece of clothing from that drawer and let that be a healthy reminder to you that though you did not keep those other clothes, you did keep this one and you CAN lose that weight and eventually fit into that piece of clothing again.
 You can declutter to motivate your weight loss!
 Who knew that was possible!!

 10. Go through each room of your home.
-Put things that you do not want any longer in boxes and store them in an empty room (ya right!), garage or shop until ALL the rooms in your home are uncluttered and clean.
+Put things that you do not want any longer in cardboard boxes, storage containers, or a trash bag and store them in an empty room (ya right!), garage, or shop until ALL the rooms in your home are uncluttered and clean.
 Go to that room where you stored all your unwanted stuff and have a garage sale!
-If you don’t want to deal with a garage sell (too much work in my opinion!), then sell the stuff online OR give it away to friends, family, or a women’s shelter.
+If you don’t want to deal with a garage sale (too much work in my opinion!), then sell the stuff online OR give it away to friends, family, or a women’s shelter.

 11. Rent a dumpster!
 This may sound weird, but if you have a really cluttered living space, sometimes this is the only route to go.
-Renting a dumpster and just chucking all the things you absolutely do not need that is not in good condition.
+Dumpster rentals are also much more affordable than junk haulers, especially if you have an ongoing decluttering project.
+Renting a dumpster and just chucking all the things you absolutely do not need that are not in good condition.
 Grab everything else and donate it!

 12. Make it a goal to get rid of one bag of unwanted items a week until your home is completely uncluttered!
 This is an easy way to slowly declutter your home without getting overwhelmed.

 13. Take care of the clutter you can see first.
-We tend to have a lot of clutter in our living room.
+We tend to have a lot of clutter in our living room and on our coffee table.
+Our home office is jam-packed with stuff I need to go through too, ugh.
 After that is gone, you can then tackle the closets, dressers, under the beds, etc. This is another easier way to get your home decluttering without losing your mind!

 14. At the end of every year, go through your clothes.
 If you have not worn certain clothes for longer than 3 months, get rid of them.
 This is a great way to slowly declutter all your clothing items.
 You can also do this at the end of each season!